Courtny/mountietrackxc/README.md

-# Website of the Southmont Track & Field coaching staff
+# Website of the Southmont Track & Field / Cross Country

 Our coaching staff uses this site to regularly communicate practice rankings, results, and news to our athletes, family members, and fans.